hrlblab/HATs/README.md

 		semi_preds = model(images, torch.ones(batch_size).cuda() * now_task_semi, scales)

-		'Only use dice rather than bce in semi-supervised learning'
+		'Only use dice in semi-supervised learning'

 		if now_relative == 1:
 			semi_labels = 1 - labels                        # Background from this label should not have any overlap with the pred, --> 0